chubbard/gratum/README.md

-# groovy.etl
+# Gratum ETL
 A simplified ETL engine for groovy.
+Gratum is groovy + datum = thank you or pleasant.